f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

 - Building advanced, DevOps-aligned automation workflows with BIG-IQ, GitLab, and Ansible configuration management *(class 1)*
 - Solving common challenges associated with importing legacy BIG-IPs into BIG-IQ *(class 6)*

-Once you are ready to start your BIG-IQ journey, consult the |location_link_getstarted2| page, then start with *Class 1: BIG-IQ Application Management and AS3* Hands-On Labs.
+Once you are ready to start your BIG-IQ journey, consult the |location_link_getstarted2| page, then start with *BIG-IQ Application Management and AS3* Hands-On Labs.

 .. |location_link_getstarted2| raw:: html